-- Production of New Units The County anticipates HOME funds will assist in the production of 122 multi-family affordable housing units for persons with special needs (i.e., seniors). - Rehab of Existing Units The County anticipates CDBG and HOME funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 192 LMI families.
-All 192 units are for non-homeless homeowners. - Acquisition of Existing Units The County anticipates CDBG funds will be used to acquire and/or rehabilitate homes in an effort to preserve affordable housing for approximately 43 LMI families.
-All 43 units are for non-homeless individuals/families.
+- Rental Assistance The County anticipates ESG funds will assist in providing rental assistance benefiting approximately 35 LMI families. - Production of New Units The County does not anticipate any HOME projects will be completed during FY 2020 to assist persons with special needs (i.e., seniors).6 - Rehab of Existing Units The County anticipates CDBG funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 164 LMI families. - Acquisition of Existing Units The County anticipates CDBG funds will be used to acquire and/or rehabilitate homes in an effort to preserve affordable housing for approximately 7 LMI families.
+All 7 units are for non-homeless individuals/families.